 Here’s the best and most recent infographic I could find that accurately sums up key aspects of how bloggers really make money:

-Some things that stand out are:
+Some things that stand out from this popular survey are:

 - 69% of the bloggers make zero, but then almost half the bloggers start out as a hobby